Acroptilon repens (L.) De Candolle; a.k.a. Centaurea repens L.

 Legal Status: Colorado Noxious Weed List B

-Growth form: Perennial forb
+Growth form: Forb

 Flower: The flower heads of Russian knapweed are urn-shaped, solitary, and composed of disk flowers only (Zimmerman 1996).
-Floral bracts are broad, ovoid, entire, and greenish at the base with papery, finely hairy edges.
+Floral bracts are broad, oval, entire, and greenish at the base with papery, finely hairy edges.
 Flowers are numerous, all tubular.
 The petals are pink or purple, turning straw colored at maturity.